 Lawyer acceptance factor

-In the olden days when hi-fi envy was still a thing, spoddy anorak types would speak of the “spouse appreciation factor” — the kind of attributes that would see that new pre-amplification gain-stage attenuator make it through the door without the missus hitting the roof.
+In the olden days, when hi-fi envy was still a thing, spoddy anorak types would speak of the “wife appreciation factor” — the kind of attributes that would see that new pre-amplification gain-stage attenuator make it through the door without the missus hitting the roof.

 We mention this because the same goes, with feeling, when asking experienced lawyers to embark on a “user change journey” which has in mind a destination watched over by legaltech machines of loving grace.

-They’re a stubborn, recalcitrant lot, are our sibling lawyers.
+They’re a stubborn, recalcitrant lot, our sibling lawyers.

 The way they see it, they are already on a journey, it is tedious enough as it is, and they are not interested in being sent on some M.B.A.-initiated diversion intended to convert them into button-pushing hamsters.